exceeddata/sdk-vdata-python/README.md

 ### Convert VSW to BLF Format
 * [vsw2blf.py](src/vsw2blf.py): a demo app that converts VSW to Vector BLF format to be used in CanOE and other industry tools.
   * [Binary Logging File (.BLF)](https://support.vector.com/kb?id=kb_article_view&sysparm_article=KB0011536)  is an industry-stand Message-based format for reading and writing signal data.

+## Getting Help
+For usage questions, the best place to go to is [Github issues](https://github.com/pandas-dev/pandas/issues).
+For customers of EXCEEDDATA commercial solutions, you can contact [support](mailto:support@smartsct.com) for questions or support.

+## Contributing to EXD
+All contributions, bug reports, bug fixes, documentation improvements, code enhancements, and new ideas are welcome.